BartMassey/wp-spider/README.md

 # wp-spider: simple wikipedia spider
 Bart Massey 2025

-This tiny demo shows thread-parallel spidering of a bit of Wikipedia.
+This tiny demo shows spidering of a bit of Wikipedia.
+The `main` branch is sequential and very slow.
+The `threads` branch is thread-parallel and still buggy.

 This is a toy, a work-in-progress, etc. Please don't take it seriously, at least for now.